 When ‘Old Man Winter’ rolls in, he brings frigid temperatures and the need to dust the cobwebs out of the heating system.
 The risk of house fires dramatically increases during this time of year.
 The cause is the use of the furnace, space heaters, and the fireplace.
 What can you do to protect your home or rental and make sure that your system is in top shape?

-If you’re like most people, then you give little thought to your furnace system.
+If you’re like most people, then you give little thought to your furnace system, other than the fact that it handles all of your home’s heating and cooling.
 You simply go to the thermostat, set your desired temperature, and you get instant warmth.
 However, there are many home dangers that you cannot see that are lurking inside your unit.
 Shockingly, your venting system that disburses the heat can also spread toxins throughout the entire home.
 One of the most serious dangers is carbon monoxide from a gas furnace.
 Carbon monoxide is colorless, tasteless, and undetectable without a monitoring alarm.
 It all begins when rust forms on the heat exchanger inside your furnace.
 This part turns the gas into warm air and sends it through a series of tubes out to the venting system.
 Rust causes tiny, pin dot holes to form on this part, and the toxic gas escapes through these small areas.
 It’s essential to have an alarm in the house to protect your family from this harmful gas.